 He said: “[When I was appointed chairman] I had no understanding of just how immediate and complex this issue would turn out to be.

 “At the time I reassured myself, by the fact that many other key players in our sector knew no more about agriculture ammonia emissions and their subsequent deposition as nitrogen than I did.

 But there lay the first huge problem; if I and the expert working group knew little about the issue, the sector knew even less – and that would include many within the newly-formed sponsoring department – the Department of Agriculture, Environment and Rural Affairs (DAERA).

 Gilliland added: “Because of our real problems with nitrogen deposition from ammonia emissions, all planning applications for livestock enterprises which emit ammonia are now being screened for their potential impact on designated sites and priority habitats under an evolving regime of ever more restrictive thresholds.

-“In 2010, NIEA introduced a new threshold for screening of 1% of the critical load of nitrogen deposition for each designated site.
+“In 2010, NIEA introduced a new threshold for the screening of 1% of the critical load of nitrogen deposition for each designated site.